Exploring the social and emotional aspects of working in healthcare.

 The underlying premise for Rounds is that the compassion shown by staff can make all the difference to a patient’s experience of care, but that in order to provide compassionate care staff must, in turn, feel supported in their work.

-We facilitate regular Schwartz Rounds at all major sites across Monash Health.
+We facilitate regular Schwartz Rounds at all major campuses across Monash Health.